This is the 3rd step in the series about How to Write a Year-Long Bilingual Homeschool Plan.

 How am I going to do it?
 Will they able to switch back and forth from Chinese to English?
 Should I separate each of them completely or mix both languages together?

-In my new homeschooling years, I used the letters of the weeks to teach English to my 4-year-old and only read Chinese books and translated them into Cantonese for him.
-It is because I didn’t have a lot of resources and materials at that time I was the ONLY Chinese resources for my children.
+My new homeschooling year, I used the letters of the week to teach English to my 4-year-old and only read Chinese books and translated them into Cantonese for him.
+Because I didn’t have a lot of resources and materials at that time, I was the ONLY Chinese resources for my children.

-Then, I used Theme-based approach for both Chinese and English after that.
-I first introduced the theme and had all sorts of activities, art projects, songs, and stories in English first.
-So it was easier for my kids (yes, by then I homeschooled two of my kids, ages 3 and 5) to understand each new theme and concept.
+Then, I used the Theme-based approach for both Chinese and English after that.
+I first introduced the theme and had all sorts of activities, art projects, songs, and stories in English first and it was easier for my kids (yes, by then I homeschooled two of my kids, ages 3 and 5) to understand each new theme and concept.

 After they had been through all the teaching and activities in English, it was easier to teach them almost the same things in Cantonese.
 I believe when kids are learning in a stress-free and happy environment, they are actually learning.